Smertig/banana/docs/api/tg/types/sticker_set.rst

    Type of stickers in the set, currently one of “regular”, “mask”, “custom_emoji”

-   .. cpp:member:: boolean_t is_animated

-   True, if the sticker set contains animated stickers

-   .. cpp:member:: boolean_t is_video

-   True, if the sticker set contains video stickers

    .. cpp:member:: array_t<sticker_t> stickers

    List of all set stickers